sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

 }
 {% endhighlight %}

-Sometimes you have to know if the method gets called from presenter or because of the restoring  view state, typically when working with animations.
+Sometimes you have to know if the method gets called from presenter or because of restoring  view state, typically when working with animations.
 You can check that with `isRestoringViewState()` like `showError()` does (see above).

 ## Tip 16: Testing custom ViewState
 Since `LoginView` and `LoginViewState` are plain old java classes with no dependencies to the android framework, you can simply write plain old java unit test for `LoginViewState`: